camper0008/columba/README.md

 crypto is handled by the implementors of the client, e.g. `columba-cli`, the client by default does not encrypt messages

 the package columba-crypto is ment to help with this implementation

+this is important to note if you wish to make your own implementation